-The NASI – National Association of Soroptimist International clubs of India is the Parent body of all of the SI Clubs in India.
-Today, we have 14 SI clubs all over India.
-Kolkata (2), Burdwan, Mumbai (3) Pune (2), Bangalore (2), Chennai (2), Kodaikanal and Madurai.
-All the SI Clubs in India belong to the SIGBI Federation – Soroptimist International of Great Britain and Ireland, Federation.
+NASI – National Association of Soroptimist International clubs of India is the parent body of the SI Clubs in India.
+The body was established in 1990.
+All the SI Clubs are with the Federation of Soroptimist International of Great Britain and Ireland(SIGBI)

 Today, we have 17 SI Clubs in India.
 Kolkata (2), Burdwan(2), Mumbai (3) Pune (2), Bangalore (2), Chennai (2), Coimbatore, Kochi, Madurai and Hyderabad.
 The youngest club is SI Kochi chartered in Sept 2021.

 Bombay North was the first club established in India.
 Over a period of time Calcutta, Burdwan, Jabalpur, North Bombay and South Bombay chapters were formed.
 SI Bombay North is still going strong, while some of the earlier clubs have since ceased to exist.

 The Federation was keen to see a National Region in India.
 Chitra Ghosh from Calcutta and Antoinette D ‘Costa from South Bombay were instrumental in forming the National Body.
 The NASI Board was formed only in 1990-91 with Aroti Dutta as the first NASI President.
 The main officials at that time were the President, Secretary, Treasurer, Pres-Elect and PAC.
 The post of Councillor came later in 2003-4.